 In order to have our best possible experience in therapy, we must feel wholly accepted and seen.
-It is under these conditions of total support, that we can face the profound challenges we all experience.
-Anna fosters this support in therapy, so that you can claim your innate healing process.
+Anna (she/hers) fosters your comfort in opening up, to help you to claim your healing process.

-In addition to her clinical work, Anna has worked in non-profit and post-secondary settings as a support worker, facilitator and has developed trauma-informed programs.
+In addition to counselling at Peak Resilience, Anna has worked in non-profit and post-secondary settings as a support worker, group facilitator and has developed trauma-informed programs.

-Anna is an approved provider with the BC Crime Victim Assistance Program and First Nations Health Authority.
+Anna emphases her clients' resistance to oppressive dynamics; she is an approved mental health provider with the Crime Victim Assistance Program, the Residential Historical Abuse Program, and the First Nations Health Authority.

 Trauma and Violence

 Relationship Concerns (Individual)